The Blessed Man Part 1

 1 Blessed is the man Who walks not in the counsel of the ungodly, Nor stands in the path of sinners, Nor sits in the seat of the scornful;

-(the word of God) And in His law he meditates day and night.
+2 But his delight is in the law of the LORD, (the word of God) And in His law he meditates day and night.

 3 He shall be like a tree Planted by the rivers of water, That brings forth its fruit in its season, Whose leaf also shall not wither; And whatever he does shall prosper.